Skip to main content

 How long does it take to repaint the exterior of a Beckenham detached house?

 Five to ten working days for a four-bedroom detached, weather permitting.
-Day one is access setup — scaffold tower or full scaffold for anything above first floor — followed by surface prep, which is usually the longest part: pressure-washing, scraping, stripping failed paint, filling timber, and priming.
+Day one is access setup, a scaffold tower or full scaffold for anything above first floor, followed by surface prep, which is usually the longest part: pressure-washing, scraping, stripping failed paint, filling timber, and priming.
 Topcoats follow on dry days with two coats minimum.
 We don't paint when surfaces are wet or temperatures drop below 5°C overnight.
-Realistic schedules in Beckenham assume one day in five will be unworkable; we build that into the quote.
+Realistic schedules in Beckenham assume one day in five will be unworkable; we build that into the schedule.

 Get a Free Quote for Your Beckenham Painting & Decorating